By Scott Cramer

 A Proportional Scale Back on Chinese Imported Solar Cells Means Greater Quality for Solar Prospects

-Over the past decade, many American solar companies, at the expense of their customers, have relied heavily on the cheapest solar panel prices from China to sustain their deeply-leveraged, debt-laden business models.
+Over the past decade, many American solar companies, at the expense of their customers, rely heavily on the cheapest solar panel prices.
+That’s from China to sustain their deeply-leveraged, debt-laden business models.

-Trump’s blue-collar presidential campaign heavily targeted fair trade deals and bringing the American manufacturing business back to life through economically protectionist measures, and the recent trade case decision is consistent with those campaign tactics.
+Trump’s blue-collar presidential campaign heavily targeted fair trade deals.
+That’s in addition to bringing the American manufacturing business back to life through economically protectionist measures.
+Not to mention the recent trade case decision is consistent with those campaign tactics.

-Some would even go so far as saying the 201 Trade Case decision is the result of Trump’s tenuous personal relationship with China, who, as the most prolific solar panel manufacturer in the world, is less than thrilled with the tariff.
-Despite China taking a harder hit than any other country because of the tariff, JinkoSolar, a Chinese solar panel manufacturing company, has announced plans to build a solar factory in Florida.
+Some even say the 201 Trade Case decision is the result of Trump’s tenuous personal relationship with China.
+Moreover, as the most prolific solar panel manufacturer in the world, is less than thrilled with the tariff.
+Despite China taking a harder hit than any other country because of the tariff, JinkoSolar, a Chinese solar panel manufacturing company, has plans to build a solar factory in Florida.

-An overwhelming majority (three-fifths) of America’s foreign-imported solar cells used to come from China, namely because of the country’s subsidization of the product and consumers’ lack of education on differing levels of solar panel quality, which skewed demand for Chinese imported solar panels in China’s favor.
+An overwhelming majority (three-fifths) of America’s foreign-imported solar cells used to come from China.
+Namely because of the country’s subsidization of the product.
+Also, consumers’ lack of education on differing levels of solar panel quality.
+It has skewed the demand for Chinese imported solar panels in China’s favor.

-Although roughly 10% of all American-imported solar cells came from China prior to the tariff, that’s still a hefty percentage of American solar relying on a Chinese product that, although low-priced and offering its own unique benefits, does not expose consumers to the full spread of solar panel features the American market has missed out on over the past decade.
+Roughly 10% of all American-imported solar cells came from China prior to the tariff.
+That’s still a hefty percentage of American solar relying on a Chinese product.
+Although they have low prices and offer its own unique benefits, it does not expose consumers.
+That’s to the full spread of solar panel features the American market is missing out on.

-Yes, a tariff on solar panels from China will increase prices, but it will also direct American solar companies and their prospects toward higher quality solar panels and, therefore, a better customer experience coupled with larger investments in driving down costs for high quality solar panels.
+Yes, a tariff on solar panels from China will increase prices.
+However, it will also direct American solar companies and their prospects toward higher-quality solar panels.
+Therefore, a better customer experience along with larger investments in driving down costs for high-quality solar panels.

 Homeowners Will Still be Able to Go Solar for Zero Down

-No cost solar in America is a major misconception, because the phrase is really meant to express that prospects can go solar for zero down, which, although, convenient, isn’t going solar for free.
+No cost solar in America is a major misconception.
+That’s because the phrase is really meant to express that prospects can go solar for zero down.
+Although, convenient, it isn’t going solar for free.
 There may be a day when that happens, but it is far off in the future – tariffs or not.
 And, although solar isn’t free, neither is any good investment.
-Dispersing the cost of a solar panel system over a longer loan length may increase the price of going solar, but it will reduce the intensity of the cost increases.
+Dispersing the cost of a solar panel system over a longer loan length may increase the price of going solar.
+However, it will reduce the intensity of the cost increases.

 Essentially, the tariff won’t get in the way of creative financing options for solar prospects and solar companies alike.

 However, don’t let the cost of residential solar compel you to 1) embark on a DIY solar project (which is a big no-no for every one). or 2) keep you from benefiting from the ROI of residential solar.
-Solar should never be viewed as an up-front expense, but rather as an investment, which is secured by the installation and production warranties Utah solar companies provide for their customers.
+Solar should never be viewed as an up-front expense but rather as an investment.

-Simply put, when major trade decisions that impact an entire industry are set forth by a select few and intended to benefit only a select few, the market will correct these small players’ mistakes, even if many fear the mistakes to be incorrigible.
+Simply put, the market will correct these small players’ mistakes, even if many fear the mistakes to be incorrigible.
+And that’s when major trade decisions that impact an entire industry are set forth by a select few and intended to benefit only a select few

-Once the tariff has ended, we will be able to laugh at the fear it once caused our industry in our turn.
+Once the tariff ends, we will be able to laugh at the fear it brought to our industry.

 Scott Cramer is the CEO, of Go Solar Group, One of the best solar panel companies in Utah and Reno, Nevada.